 Maybe you work full time or you have other responsibilities that prevent you from going to inpatient treatment.
 There is another option for you for alcohol and drug rehab.
 Outpatient alcohol and drug treatment is a great option and it can be very intensive too.
 The type of alcohol and drug treatment you receive is similar to inpatient care in that you will work with a counselor and attend support groups, such as a 12 Step Program.
 If you have friends and family who are supportive of your efforts, an outpatient program is often a great choice when you're not able to go inpatient.

 The only question that remains is, which type of drug and alcohol rehab is right for you?
-Here at Northpoint Recovery, we strongly recommend alcohol and drug detox in Medford, Oregon because it's so effective at helping you overcome your withdrawal symptoms and focus on your recovery.
+Here at Northpoint Recovery, we strongly recommend alcohol and drug detox near Medford, Oregon because it's so effective at helping you overcome your withdrawal symptoms and focus on your recovery.
 As far as which type of addiction treatment you attend after that, our caring and supportive staff are more than happy to talk to you in more detail about your options and help you decide.

 Making the decision to stop using substances is a great accomplishment.
 We'd love to be the professionals you choose to help you see those goals through.
 Please contact us if you would like more information about your options.